Inspection

 A U-shaped measuring instrument with a threaded spindle that slowly advances toward a small anvil.
 Micrometers are available in numerous types for measuring assorted dimensions and features.

-optical comparator
+optical comparators

 pin gage